skwee/math-lib/README.md

 A math library that implements Vector, Matrix and Quaternion Data Strcutures.
-All rights reserver to Dmitry "skwee" Kydryavtsev.
+All rights reserver to Dmitry "skwee" Kudryavtsev.

 Licensed under MIT license